cr-carter/cr-carter/README.md

 </h2>

 <p>
   When I was in secondary school, I had a major interest in computer science.
 I learned the basics of Java, Python, and C. After graduation, I decided I was better suited to system and network administration.
 It was while I was working as a system/network administrator that I developed a passion for securing computer networks and systems, and I set a goal to pursue a role as a Cyber Capabilities Developer.
 Other roles I am interested in include Information Systems Engineer, Cyberspace Defense Technician, and Computer Network Operations Developer.
+I am actively working to rebuild my knowledge of various computer languages in order to reach these career goals.
 </p>

 <h2 align="center">